 As discussed above, my ‘sampurna dartboard‘ draws heavily from the design of the South Indian ‘melakarta’: the predominant classification system used in Carnatic ragam.
 The melakarta taxonomises 72 different 7-note scales in similar ‘decision tree’ fashion – separating them by interval variant to form a dense-yet-logical ‘wheel’ structure:

-How does the melakarta differ from its Hindustani equivalents?
-As you can see, the wheel above is far more intricate than my dartboard, spanning more scales and many other curiosities.
+How does the melakarta differ from its Hindustani equivalent?
+As you can see, it is far more intricate than my dartboard, spanning more scales and other curiosities.
 Most notably:

-- The melakarta has 72 scales (vs. our 32): This is due to the broader note-naming flexibilities of the South Indian system.
-In Hindustani music, each of the 12 specific swara positions is occupied by only one ‘note-letter’ (i.e. ‘SrRgGmMPdDnN‘) – whereas in Carnatic ragam, 4 of these positions can take either of two alternate names (shuddha Re: ‘Ri/Ga’, komal ga: ‘Ru/Gi’, shuddha Dha: ‘Di/Na’, & komal ni: ‘Du/Ni’).
-In other words, the Carnatic Ga & Dha each offer three positions (‘Ga/Gi/Gu’ & ‘Da/Di/Du’), vs. the Hindustani two (‘ga/Ga’ & ‘dha/Dha’):
+- The melakarta has 72 scales (vs. 32): This is due to the broader note-naming flexibilities of the South Indian system.
+In Hindustani music, each of the 12 specific swara positions is occupied by only one ‘note-letter’ (i.e. ‘SrRgGmMPdDnN‘) – whereas in Carnatic ragam, 4 of these tones can take either of two alternate names (shuddha Re: ‘Ri/Ga‘, komal ga: ‘Ru/Gi‘, shuddha Dha: ‘Di/Na‘, & komal ni: ‘Du/Ni‘).
+In other words, the Hindustani positions for R/g & D/n each have two ‘enharmonic’ Carnatic names (see below).
+Refer to Shivkumar Sharma‘s Southern-imported Rasikpriya rendition for an demonstration of these differences in action (mela #72, or S-gG-m-P-nN-S: effectively ‘Yaman tivra Re & Dha‘).

-- The melakarta includes ‘non-melodic’ cultural associations: While the dartboard is merely an ‘intervallic decision tree’, the Carnatic equivalent also features specific symbolic identifiers, in the form of 12 chakram divisions (see the red segment above), each linked to a range of ancient cultural associations:
+- The melakarta includes ‘non-melodic’ cultural associations: While my dartboard is merely an ‘intervallic decision tree’, the Carnatic equivalent also features specific symbolic identifiers, in the form of 12 chakram divisions (the red ring above), linked to a range of ancient cultural associations.
+Each contains exactly 6 ragam (72/12=6), which, due to the wheel’s particular interval hierarchy (‘Ma > Ri/Ga > Da/Ni‘), differ from each other only in their placements of Dha & Ni (which combine to give 6 unique ragam per chakram):

 - Indu (“the moon…of which we have only one”)